-The significant input is the discount rate used to determine the net present value of the contracted exits which is its fair value.
-The fair value would decrease (increase) if discount rates were higher (lower).
-The table below presents the sensitivity of the fair value of K2 incorporated in the Company's Statement of Financial Position to changes in the significant unobservable inputs for residential developments:
+The significant input is the estimation of cash flows arising from contracted exits.
+The fair value would increase (decrease) if estimated cash flows were higher (lower).

+The table below presents the sensitivity of the fair value of K2 incorporated in the Company's Statement of Financial Position to changes in the significant unobservable input for contracted exits.